 The businesses we work with understand the benefits of embedding best practice in equality, diversity and inclusion across all their key employee processes.
-They also ensure to track, monitor and report on diversity, not just in recruitment but right throughout the employment pipeline.
+With our talent management consultancy support, they also ensure to track, monitor and report on diversity, not just in recruitment but right throughout the employment pipeline.

-The EW Group Solution – talent management as a driver for organisational success
+The EW Group Solution – talent management consultancy as a driver for organisational success

 UK businesses miss out on £84bn a year because of poor-quality people management, according to a 2015 study by Investors in People (IIP).

-As a diversity consultancy with 25 years of expertise, we’re specialists in people and talent management approaches, including:
+With over 25 years of expertise, we’re specialists in people and talent management consultancy, including:

 - Designing and consulting on talent management strategy (including workforce, membership and customer consultations)